raphacosta27/StepperArm/README.md

 ## Init
-Create a Stepper struct instance like:
+Create a Stepper struct instance like:\n
 	Stepper n;

 Then, use the initStepper function to make it usable: